robsontenorio/marina/swarm/README.md

 **Tools**

-- **Docker Swarm** will handle zero downtime deployments and rollback.
 - **Nginx Proxy Manager** forwards all the incoming traffic to the correct container.
 - **GitHub Actions** build the images and push to **GitHub Private Registry**.
-- **Shepherd** will watch for new versions of images from your project.
+- **Shepherd** will update the services when a new version is available on the Registry.
+- **Docker Swarm** will handle zero downtime deployments and rollback.

 ## When to use it